 Does non-owner SR-22 insurance cover any car I drive?

-Fortunately, your non-owner auto insurance policy will cover any vehicle you drive, including a rental car.
+Your non-owner auto insurance policy will cover any vehicle you drive, including a rental car.
 But the vehicle must not be titled in your name and you should not have regular access to it.
-Your non-owner policy should stipulate that you only drive an unspecified vehicle occasionally, so you can’t borrow your mom’s car to drive to work daily.
+Your non-owner policy should stipulate that you only drive an unspecified vehicle occasionally.

 I need an SR-22, but I don’t own a car.
 How can I get a non-owner policy?